COMP2160-Game-Development/Prac-09/README.md

 * Bumper: A cube with a texture and a Collider and a Rigidbody.
 Examine the Rigidbody component in the Inspector, with reference to the Rigidbody Scripting Reference: https://docs.unity3d.com/ScriptReference/Rigidbody.html.
 Make sure you know what is going on.
 * Label: A world-space canvas with a Text object.
 We will edit this text so can see which physics implementation is which.

 There is also a `PlayerActions` InputActionsAsset and related script.
-Take a look, as you'll need to add this input into your scripts.

 ## Step 1 – Adding Forces (20 min)